Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs: Simulation Details and Supplementary Analysis

 \subsubsection{Results and Discussion}

 Finally, we investigate the behavior of the attention output $y^{1}$ in the low-rank regime described above, where the number of heads $H$ increases proportionally with $n$.
-Fixing the head dimension $n_{H}=n/H=64$, Figure~\ref{fig:low_rank} presents kernel density estimates of the distribution of $y_{1}^{1}$ for $(n,H)\in\{(64,1),(256,4),(1024,16)\}$, alongside the distributions of their corresponding infinite-width limit $Z^{y}$, approximated via Monte Carlo sampling.
-In all cases, the finite-width estimates (dashed lines) closely track the infinite-width limits (solid lines).
+Fixing the head dimension $n_{H}=n/H=64$, we perform 10 independent experiments for each $(n,H)\in\{(64,1),(256,4),(1024,16)\}$.
+Figure~\ref{fig:low_rank}(a) shows the estimated densities of our first trial, and Figure~\ref{fig:low_rank}(b) plots the average log-KL divergence between the distribution of $y_{1}^{1}$ and the corresponding infinite-width limit distribution, with error bars showing one standard deviation across the 10 trials.
+These figures show the convergence to the infinite-width limit as $n$ and $H$ increase proportionally.

 Notably, even in these practically relevant settings employing low-rank attention (where head-specific projections are $n_{H}\times n$ or $n\times n_{H}$ rather than the $n\times n$ matrices primarily assumed in our formal derivations in Theorem~\ref{thm:MainTheorem}), our infinite-width framework continues to provide an excellent approximation.
-This agreement suggests that the core principles of convergence captured by our theory extend robustly to common architectural variants like low-rank attention (with appropriate scaling considerations), underscoring the practical utility of our theoretical predictions under these structural assumptions common in modern attention models."
+This agreement suggests that the core principles of convergence captured by our theory extend robustly to common architectural variants like low-rank attention (with appropriate scaling considerations), underscoring the practical utility of our theoretical predictions under these structural assumptions common in modern attention models.